IQWST® INTEGRATED EDITION

 Part of the intellectual richness and rigor of IQWST® is in the challenge it provides as students connect ideas across modules.
 The integrated version of IQWST provides a unique opportunity to implement storylines in two ways.
 First, IQWST’s storyline approach has always been to use a Driving Question as the module title as well as the project or problem around which each module is built.
 That is, students build understanding of DCIs, CCCs, and SEPs in a coherent manner from one lesson to the next, with each activity ending with a new question or a not-yet-solved problem that is addressed in the following activity.
 Hence, from a student perspective, a story is built from lesson to lesson within each module, with the aim of answering the Driving Question as a complete, evidence-based explanation.

 The unique opportunity that the integrated version provides is for implementation of a yearlong storyline that enables students at each grade level to connect one module to another across the school year.
-And while all CCCs, SEPs, and specified DCIs and PEs are addressed in various modules, systems and interactions is a theme across all of middle school, connecting one module to another to another within and across grade levels, and supporting students’ understanding of systems in a coherent manner.
+And while all CCCs, SEPs, and specified DCIs and PEs are addressed in various modules, systems and interactions is a theme across all of middle school, connecting one module to another within and across grade levels, and supporting students’ understanding of systems in a coherent manner.

 Addressing Storylines with Students